Multimodal-Wireless: A Large-Scale Dataset for Sensing and Communication: Multimodal-Wireless: Detailed Specifications

 \section{Multimodal-Wireless: Detailed Specifications}

-The integration of the CARLA simulator, Blender and Sionna facilitates the synchronization between traditional modalities and communication channel modality, as well as the spatial consistency of the CARLA world and Sionna scenes.
+The integration of CARLA, Blender and Sionna facilitates the synchronization between traditional modalities and communication channel modality, as well as the spatial consistency of the CARLA world and Sionna scenes.
 To realize the pipeline, we need to let the scenes flow smoothly among these three platforms.
-In this section, we clarify the parametric and technical details in the CARLA simulator, Blender and Sionna, respectively.
+In this section, we clarify the parametric and technical details in CARLA, Blender and Sionna, respectively.